intel-analytics/ipex-llm/python/llm/example/GPU/LLM-Finetuning/ReLora/README.md

-# ReLoRA Finetuning with BigDL-LLM
+# ReLoRA Finetuning with IPEX-LLM

-This example ports [Alpaca-LoRA](https://github.com/tloen/alpaca-lora/tree/main) to BigDL-LLM (using [ReLoRA](https://arxiv.org/abs/2307.05695) algorithm) on [Intel GPU](../../README.md).
+This example ports [Alpaca-LoRA](https://github.com/tloen/alpaca-lora/tree/main) to IPEX-LLM (using [ReLoRA](https://arxiv.org/abs/2307.05695) algorithm) on [Intel GPU](../../README.md).

 ### 0. Requirements
-To run this example with BigDL-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../README.md#requirements) for more information.
+To run this example with IPEX-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../README.md#requirements) for more information.

 ### 1. Install